jamesrhee91/PARX-FRONTEND/README.md

 Made with using
  - React Native for client side
  - Ruby on Rails for server side
- - PostgreSQL with PostGIS for data management
+ - PostgreSQL with PostGIS for data querying